 Plastic bottles for water, milk, soft drinks or food are made from polyethylene terephthalate (PET) and are formed by extruding material into a preform, and then blow moulding the preform into a finished shape.

 Polystyrene beads, containing trapped air, are moulded into light-weight packaging material, but hard to dispose of.
 If melted after use, they concentrate into heavier plastic pieces ready for recycling, as demonstrated by Ashburton Wastebusters in this photo:

 Although most plastics could be recycled, mixed plastics must be separated first into their different types.
 The Plastics Industry Trade Association designed an identification code to aid in recycling plastics.
 The Identification Code, which shows the type of resin content, is a logo of three arrows, with the plastic type identified by a number in the middle.
 Plastics are grouped into 7 types, with the first six being the most common, and 7 for everything else.
-Some plastic products, mostly food, drink and detergent containers, are marked with these identification codes.

 Recycling in New Zealand

 Every council in New Zealand has different standards around their recycling infrastructure.
 Make sure you check your local council information for details.

 The New Zealand Government is looking to launch a Container Deposit Scheme, also known as a bottle deposit, to make sure that a large quantity of disposable but still highly recyclable bottles make it back to the recycling process rather than ending up in landfill or the environment.